palikhov/dnd-5e-badooga-programs/Dungeons and Dragons/5eTools/Sample Markdown - DDEX1-02 - Secrets of Sokol Keep.md

 ***Keria and Aravele.*** Keria and Aravele know Guard Sergeant Grim personally and are relate the following:

 - Guard Sergeant Grim is a foolhardy man who is usually in debt to the wrong sort of people.
 He's spends his off-duty time trying to come up with ways to get money quick.
-- Grim has befriended Igan Sokol, the quartermaster in charge of the keep; a somewhat naïve, enthusiastic young man eager to make a name for himself amongst his house.
+- Grim has befriended Igan Sokol, the quartermaster in charge of the keep; a somewhat naive, enthusiastic young man eager to make a name for himself amongst his house.
 - Grim mentioned a treasure below the keep and that he was close to finding it.
 They are pretty sure he was spinning tall tales, as usual.
 - The Black Fist has been openly recruiting in response to rumors of a spirit ship attacking coastal villages in the area.
 - Go talk to Guard Sergeant Hurn at the Black Fist Post by the docks.
 He'll be able to give you more information.